Ram0-0maR/network-security-portfolio/README.md

 ## 🎓 Who Am I?

-I’ve just finished my *classe prépa intégrée*, and next year I’ll be entering the *cycle d’ingénieur* at my school.
+I’ve just finished my *classe prépa intégrée*, and next year I’ll be entering the *cycle d’ingénieur* at ENSA EL JADIDA.
 Before diving headfirst into a specialization, I wanted to **test-drive core areas of network and security engineering** — to see if I really enjoy this domain, or if my interests lie elsewhere like cloud, automation, or software.

 This portfolio is my **sandbox and compass** — a personal space where I experiment, reflect, and figure things out.